ceos-coverage/coverage-data-viewer/src/default-data/help/ui-insitu-datasets.md

 ### How do I use this in-situ datasets menu?

+First: for this menu to be populated, you must select one or more insitu dataset from the insitu dataset search on the right side of the application.

 The **In-Situ Datasets** menu provides controls for viewing selected in-situ datasets on the map.
 Each item will display:

 1. The color of the in-situ dataset on the map